-Hi and welcome to Sassy Radish!
-I’m Olga Massov, a writer and a cook.
-I was born in Russia, moved to Boston when I was 11, and now live in Brooklyn with my husband, Andrew, a journalist, and our linebacker-sized tabby cat, Forrest Whittaker.
+Hi, I’m Olga Massov, a food writer specializing in cookbooks.
+I was born in Russia, grew up in Boston, and now live in Brooklyn with my husband, Andrew Freedman, a journalist, and our linebacker-sized tabby, Forrest Whittaker.

-I am now working on my 3rd and 4th books: a book I’m writing with Marc Murphy (a fantastic NYC chef and a Chopped judge) due sometime in 2015 (Houghton Mifflin Harcourt); and a book I’m writing with the lovely folks from the Van Leeuwen Artisan Ice Cream (due out Spring 2015 with Ecco).
-I also do some work in PR working with venture capital firms.
-This means that 2 books and a nearly full-time job means I never have a day off.
+I am now working on my 3rd and 4th books: one with Marc Murphy (a fantastic NYC chef and a Chopped judge) due out Spring 2015 (Houghton Mifflin Harcourt); and one with the lovely folks from the Van Leeuwen Artisan Ice Cream, due out Spring 2015 (Ecco).

-The second book I’ve co-authored, Marc Forgione: Recipes and Stories from the Acclaimed Chef and Restaurant (Houghton Mifflin Harcourt) and written with Iron Chef Marc Forgione, will be coming out April 29, 2014.
+My second book, Marc Forgione: Recipes and Stories from the Acclaimed Chef and Restaurant (Houghton Mifflin Harcourt) and written with Iron Chef Marc Forgione, came out April 29, 2014.
 It’s a gorgeous book that I’m enormously proud of, and Marc’s food is unforgettable.
 If you’re ever in New York, you need to check out his namesake restaurant (though his steakhouse American Cut and a Laotian place where he’s a partner, Khe-Yo, are equally stunning).

 The Kimchi Cookbook, my first collaboration, featuring seasonally-driven kimchi recipes, as well as recipes using kimchi in cooking, came out November 27, 2012 and is now available for sale!
 My co-author, Lauryn Chun, runs a fantastic boutique kimchi company called MILKimchi.
 I might sound biased when I say that her kimchi is extraordinary.
 I eat it straight out of a jar.